 Depending on your fabric, you may want to clip into the seam under the arm (at the armpit).
 This will help if there is any bunching of the fabric here.

 You can place a bar tack at the top and bottom of the pocket, just to the front of the seam.
-This helps the pocket bag to fall to the front of the kimono and also stabilize this stress point.
+This helps the pocket bag to fall to the front of the robe and also stabilize this stress point.
 If you do not have a bar tack stitch on your machine, you can do a series of zig-zag stitches.
 Try disengaging your feed dogs and slowly guiding the fabric through manually.

 Lastly, we will attach one of the inner ties.
 We will sandwich it between the seam allowance, right below the outer tie loop on the right hand side.